Nickm1128/psann/README.md

 # PSANN - Parameterized Sine-Activated Neural Networks

-Sklearn-style estimators built on PyTorch that combine learnable sine activations with a shared training pipeline (`prepare_inputs_and_scaler`, hook-driven model builders, and HISSO adapters).
-The library now targets primary outputs only.
-Predictive extras and their growth schedules have been retired so the surface stays lean and consistent.
+PSANN packages sine-activated Torch models behind a sklearn-style estimator surface.
+The stack combines:
+- learnable sine activations with SIREN-friendly initialisation,
+- optional learned sparse (LSM) expanders and scalers,
+- persistent state controllers for streaming inference, and
+- Horizon-Informed Sampling Strategy Optimisation (HISSO) for episodic training.

+The current line targets **primary outputs only** so there are no predictive extras, secondary heads, or legacy growth schedules to maintain.

 Quick links:
 - API reference: `docs/API.md`